layerml/onboarding-project/tutorial4/README.md

 To see the model version 1.1 on Web UI:
 > Click on the model link on the CLI

-## Step II: Train the model version 2.1 [Change in model parameters]
+## Step III: Train the model version 2.1 [Change in model parameters]
 Go and find the parameter `max_depth = 6` in the model.py source file and change its value:
 ```commandline
 max_depth = 10